isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-The Druxt module is ideally a temporary measure, and all things it does should be handled by Drupal core!
+The Druxt module is ideally a temporary measure, and all things it does could be handled by Drupal core in the future.

-- Enables required modules
+- Enables required modules:
+  - Decoupled router
+  - JSON:API Menu Items at the moment, however it will also support the Drupal Decoupled Menu Initiative solution in the future.
+  - JSON:API Views (beta release).
-- Adds permission for required resources
+- Adds a Read-only permission for required resources
 - Adds bypass for block condition plugin system to allow for decoupled blocks
 - Enables CORS
 -->